Anas fires back at Nyantakyi over blackmail accusation

 However, Tiger Eye PI in a reaction said the claim that a third party made a demand of $150,000 for Anas is "a complete fabrication, a figment of Mr Nyantakyi's imagination and has no merit".

 "We dare Mr Nyantakyi to name this third party.
-In fact, Tiger Eye is willing to provide undercover support to assist him
+In fact, Tiger Eye is willing to provide undercover support to assist him this third party should he extend an invitation to us again," the Tiger Eye PI statement said.

 The statement also dared Mr Nyantakyi to substantiate allegations that his email was hacked, describing the claims as a fabrication to make him appear like a victim.